Answering 24/7 276-623-0808

 According to the National Institute for Occupational Safety and Health (NIOSH), the rate of black lung among long-tenured underground coal miners has more than doubled since the late 1990s.
 Even more alarming is the rise in Progressive Massive Fibrosis (PMF)—the most severe and fatal form of the disease.
 Data shows that over 1,100 new cases of PMF were diagnosed in HRSA Black Lung Clinics between 2018 and 2023, many of which were in miners under the age of 50 or with fewer than 15 years of coal mine employment.

-When black lung disease leads to death or severe disability, families may be entitled to significant compensation through State benefits administered under the Virginia Workers’ Compensation Commission If you or a loved one has been diagnosed with black lung, it’s critical to speak with a black lung disease attorney who understands the medical, legal, and regulatory complexities involved.
+When black lung disease leads to death or severe disability, families may be entitled to significant compensation through state benefits administered under the Virginia Workers’ Compensation Commission.
+If you or a loved one has been diagnosed with black lung, it’s critical to speak with our Virginia black lung lawyer who understands the medical, legal, and regulatory aspects involved in these cases.

 The Law Offices of Mark T. Hurt has over three decades of experience representing injured workers and their families.
 If you’ve been impacted by black lung disease, call our office at 276-286-1988 today for a free, no-obligation consultation.

-Can Black Lung Disease Lead to Death, and How Serious Is It?
+The Severity of Black Lung Disease Lead to Death and Fatality Rates

-Yes, black lung disease can be fatal, especially in its advanced stages.
-While early-stage CWP may be manageable with treatment and lifestyle adjustments, severe forms like Progressive Massive Fibrosis can cause irreversible lung damage, leading to respiratory failure, cardiovascular complications, and premature death.
+Black lung disease can be fatal, especially in its advanced stages.
+While early-stage CWP may be manageable with treatment and lifestyle adjustments, severe forms, like Progressive Massive Fibrosis, can cause irreversible lung damage, leading to respiratory failure, cardiovascular complications, and premature death.
 A Cleveland Clinic analysis estimates that black lung disease can reduce life expectancy by approximately 12.6 years on average.

-What Are the Most Severe Forms of Black Lung Disease?
+The Most Severe Forms of Black Lung Disease

 The two most serious and life-threatening manifestations of black lung are: